James Borrego: Double-teams are a necessary evil when playing Irving, Durant

 Obviously, Irving dropping 50 was a huge help, but the Nets’ rotation pieces played well, too.
 In particular, their shooters were a big problem for the Hornets.
 Patty Mills and Seth Curry combined to drain seven threes, while Irving himself knocked down nine.

-After the game, Borrego was asked about the number of open shots the Hornets gave up to Brooklyn’s prereferral guys.
+After the game, Borrego was asked about the number of open shots the Hornets gave up to Brooklyn’s peripheral guys.
 According to him, that’s just something they had to live with because of how talented Irving and Durant are.

 “When you have two elite players like Durant and Irving, you can either play one-on-one and let them go, or you double-team and let something up.
 When you do that, there are going to be rotations.
 Other guys are going to have to shoot the ball… You’re going to be in rotations sometimes unless you want to play one-on-one against Irving and Durant.
 To me, that’s not the game plan we’re going to be successful at.”